-sion stage, with minimal evaporation of neutrons in the ablation stage.
+Using the abrasion-ablation model, we gain insight into the underlying mechanism involved in the production of the neutron rich isotopes approaching the neutron drip line.
+The calculations suggest that this mechanism involves the removal of all the required protons in the non-equilibrium abrasion stage, with minimal evaporation of neutrons in the ablation stage.
 This requires minimum excitation energy left in the intermediate stage.
 This picture accounts well for the variation in isotope production with the isospin of the projectile.
-Finally we suggest that the production of the nuclides closest to the neutron drip line may benefit from the use of neutron-rich unstable beams.
+Finally we suggest that the production of the isotopes closest to the neutron drip line may benefit from the use of neutron rich unstable beams.
 In that case the enhanced productions will require a balance between beam intensity and the cross section for production of the desired isotope.
 This may be accomplished by a systematic survey of various combinations of stable and secondary beams.

-The authors wish to thank Dr. Klaus Sümmerer for providing the EPAX2 code and the digitized data for the many fragmentation data he has collected over the years.
+The authors wish to thank Dr. Klaus Summerer for providing the EPAX2 code and the digitized data for the many fragmentation data he has collected over the years.
 We have benefited greatly from the many discussions we have had with him and Dr. Karl Heinz Schmidt.
-We would also like to thank Dr. Roman Gernhaeuser for the unpublished 96Zr data used in this study.
-This work is supported by the National Science Foundation under Grant Nos.
-PHY-96-05140 and PHY-95-28844.
+This work is supported by the National Science Foundation under Grant Numbers PHY-96-05140 and PHY-95-28844.